asciant/prisma2-unchecked-relations/README.md

 #### Notes

-The thing that got me so confused with this, was that I had separate `update` statements in different files (that had made connections within the database row using the `authorId` method from `failScript.js`).
+The thing that got me so confused with this, was that I had separate `update` statements in different files (that had successfully made connections within the database row using the `authorId` method from `failScript.js`).
 It seems that connecting this way means that any future updates to that same database row will always use the `UncheckedCreateInput` or `UncheckedUpdateInput`.

 Anyway, hope this helps anyone else who stumbles across this.